hazelcast/hazelcast/hazelcast-documentation/src/EntryProcessor.md

 Hazelcast supports entry processing.
 An entry processor is a function that executes your code on a map entry in an atomic way.

-Entry Processor is a good option if you perform bulk processing on an `IMap`.
-Usually, you might consider to perform a loop of keys executing `IMap.get(key)`, then mutating the value and finally putting the entry back in the map using `IMap.put(key,value)`.
-If you are performing this process from a client or from a member where the keys do not exist, you effectively perform 2 network hops for each update.
-The first to retrieve the data and the second to update the mutated value.
+An entry processor is a good option if you perform bulk processing on an `IMap`.
+Usually, you perform a loop of keys: executing `IMap.get(key)`, mutating the value, and finally putting the entry back in the map using `IMap.put(key,value)`.
+If you perform this process from a client or from a member where the keys do not exist, you effectively perform 2 network hops for each update: the first to retrieve the data and the second to update the mutated value.

-If you are doing the above, you should consider Entry Processors.
-An Entry Processor executes a read and update upon the member where the data resides.
-This eliminates the costly network hops as described previously.
+If you are doing the above, you should consider using entry processors.
+An entry processor executes a read and updates upon the member where the data resides.
+This eliminates the costly network hops described previously.

 ### Entry Processor Overview

-An entry processor enables fast in-memory operations on a map without having to worry about locks or concurrency issues.
+An entry processor enables fast in-memory operations on your map without you having to worry about locks or concurrency issues.
 It can be applied to a single map entry or to all map entries.
 It supports choosing target entries using predicates.
 You do not need any explicit lock on entry: Hazelcast locks the entry, runs the EntryProcessor, and then unlocks the entry.

 Hazelcast sends the entry processor to each cluster member and these members apply it to map entries.
 Therefore, if you add more members, your processing is completed faster.

-If entry processing is the major operation for a map and if the map consists of complex objects, then using `OBJECT` as `in-memory-format` is recommended to minimize serialization cost.
+If entry processing is the major operation for a map and if the map consists of complex objects, you should use `OBJECT` as the `in-memory-format` to minimize serialization cost.
 By default, the entry value is stored as a byte array (`BINARY` format).
 When it is stored as an object (`OBJECT` format), then the entry processor is applied directly on the object.
 In that case, no serialization or deserialization is performed.
 But if there is a defined event listener, a new entry value will be serialized when passing to the event publisher service.

 ![image](images/NoteSmall.jpg) ***NOTE***: *When `in-memory-format` is `OBJECT`, old value of the updated entry will be null.*

+#### IMap Interface for Entry Processing

 The methods below are in the IMap interface for entry processing.